Skip to main content

 Applicants with a non-Dutch diploma

-If you have a non-Dutch diploma that is equivalent to the Dutch VWO diploma you are, in principle, admissible to this programme.
+If you have a non-Dutch diploma that is equivalent to the Dutch VWO diploma you, in principle, qualify for admissions to this programme.
 Check if this applies for your diploma.

 If your diploma is not included in this list, it must be evaluated by UM first.